How many credits do I need to complete the online MPH degree?

 Yes!
 We love it when we have international students enrolled in our program.
 Here is our International Student Admissions information.

-What are the Pre-reqs for the online MPH degree?
+What are the Prerequisites for the online MPH degree?

 We welcome students with a variety of backgrounds into our online MPH degree.
-Please see our admission checklist for more details on pre-reqs, and we don’t require GRE test scores.
+Please see our admission checklist for more details on prerequisites, and we don’t require GRE test scores.

 MPH students may be eligible for federal financial aid in the form of Federal Stafford and/or Federal PLUS loans, as well as alternative (private) student loans.
 For more information on tuition and financial aid, please see our tuition page.